influxdata/influxdb/monitor/README.md

 ### expvar
 Statistical information is gathered by each package using [expvar](https://golang.org/pkg/expvar).
 To prevent namespace collision during registration with `expvar`, each module registers using the format `influxdb_<module>`.
 For example the `influxdb/tsdb` package will register with `expvar` using the key `influxdb_tsdb`.

+Due to the nature of `expvar`, statistical information is reset to its initial state when a server is restarted,

 ## Configuration
 The `monitor` module will allow the following configuration: